Skip to main content

 Windows Server 2025None

-Important: Installation integrates with Windows LSA.
+Installation integrates with Windows LSA.
 A reboot is required after installation to activate the filter.

 1. Log in with an account that has administrative privileges.